mfld-fr/emu86/README.md

 It is also able to emulate the Advantech SNMP-1000, an SBC based on the R8810 MCU, that is a 80188 clone but with with its specific interrupt controller, timer and serial port.

+And last but not least, it is able to boot MS-DOS 6.22, but this is rather a test case for EMU86 than an intended use.

 Any addition to support more embbeded systems based on IA16 is welcome.